This page describes how service accounts work with Compute Engine.

 Example access scopes include the following:

 https://www.googleapis.com/auth/cloud-platform.
-View and manage your data across most of the Google Cloud services in the specified Google Cloud project.
+View and manage your data across Google Cloud services in the specified Google Cloud project.

 https://www.googleapis.com/auth/compute.
 Full control access to Compute Engine methods.